kurrapavani/DistributedComputing_MobileApp/README.md

 $ export KUBECONFIG=/Users/VisusalVerse/.bluemix/plugins/container-service/clusters/<cluster_name>/kube-config-hou02-<cluster_name>.yml
 ```

-* Add Language Translator & Natural Language Understanding service to your cluster
+* Add Language Translator to your cluster

 Add the Language Translator to your IBM Cloud account by replacing with a name for your service instance.